-DON’T DO IT!
-Aside from plagiarism, submitting to more than one journal at a time might be one of the worst possible academic sins there is.
-It may not be obvious why that’s the case, so read on, find out, and no matter what, only submit to one journal at a time.
+Aside from plagiarism, submitting to more than one journal at a time might be one of the worst possible academic sins that a researcher can commit.
+It may not be obvious why that’s the case, so read on, find out.
+In addition, no matter what, only submit to one journal at a time.

 Don’t Drive the Editor Mad

-Let’s say you submitted to three journals at the same time.
-It’s a great article and 8 months later, you hear from all three journals that they would like to publish your article.
-Now you have to tell two of them that you’re not interested in publishing in their journal.
-This is bad for a few reasons in itself.
-First of all, its insulting to the editor to say that you’ve chosen another journal over his or hers.
-They will probably remember this slight.
+Let’s assume that you have submitted your manuscript to three different journals at the same time.
+It’s a great article and 8 months later, you hear from all three journals stating that they would like to publish your article.
+With this in mind, you now have to inform two editors that you’re not interested in publishing in their journal.
+This is bad for a number of reasons in itself.
+Firstly, it is insulting to inform the journal editor that you’ve chosen another journal over his or hers.
+They might probably remember this slight.

-Second of all, by the time you tell the editor you don’t want to publish in their journal, they may have already planned most, if not all, of that issue.
-So, now they have to go back and re-plan the entire thing.
+Secondly, by the time you inform the editor of your decision to not publish in their journal, they might have already planned most, if not all, of that particular journal issue.
+This means that they now have to go back and re-plan the entire thing.

-Editors don’t simply slap up the first half dozen articles they get.
-They balance issues with different themes, methodologies, established scholars and younger scholars—a number of factors.
-It’s a complicated process and now you’re forcing them to do it twice.
+Moreover, editors don’t simply shortlist the first half dozen articles they receive.
+They balance the various journal issues considering a number of factors like different themes, methodologies, established scholars and younger scholars.
+This is a complicated process and now you’re forcing them to do it twice.

 Legal and Moral Issues

-Next, there is a legal issue.
-Once the article is accepted, or shortly thereafter, the journal owns the copyright to the article.
-You’re going to get yourself into quite a quagmire if you’ve given the copyright to more than one journal.
+Furthermore, there are also legal issues involved.
+Once the article is accepted, or shortly thereafter, most journals then own the copyright to the article.
+This can result in quite a difficult situation if you have given the copyrights to more than one journal.

-Finally, there is an ethical angle to submitting to multiple journals.
-Editors are usually from academics who have separate, full time careers, as well as their editorship.
-They are busy.
-If you take up their time unnecessarily, that’s less time they have to teach, do their own research and writing, or read someone else’s submission.
+Finally, there is also an ethical angle when submitting to multiple journals.
+Editors are usually from academics and have separate full-timeme careers, in addition to their editorship.
+Thus, if you take up their time unnecessarily, that’s less time they have to teach, do their own research and writing, or read someone else’s submission.

 More than just the editor, though, you should be concerned about the outside readers.
-The top people in your field are generally asked to peer review article submissions frequently and they often don’t have the time to review all of them.
-That means that editors then have to find another qualified outside reader.
-If an editor goes back to one reader too much, the reader will certainly begin to turn the editor down.
+The top researchers in your field are generally asked to peer review article submissions frequently and they often don’t have the time to review all of them.
+This means that editors then have to find other qualified peers to review the paper.
+If an editor goes back to one reviewer too much, then that reviewer will certainly begin to turn the editor down.